 How do I deposit or withdraw my money?

-PNC offers five ways for you to access the money in your account:
+PNC offers six ways for you to access the money in your account:

 - Online deposit.
 Transfer funds electronically between your PNC account and an externally linked account.

 - Mobile check deposit.
 Use the PNC Virtual Wallet mobile app to snap and deposit a check into your account.

 - Direct deposit.
 Schedule automatic deposits from an external account.